 Setup and Interface

-The setup process of both the Deco M5 and Google WiFi involves downloading the app, run the installation wizard, which will guide you through finding the best spot for your first node, creating the SSID and passkey and adding new nodes to the network.
+The setup process of both the Deco M5 and Google WiFi involves downloading the app, running the installation wizard, which will guide you through finding the best spot for your first node, creating the SSID and passkey and adding new nodes to the network.
 Afterwards, you can run a test to view if the nodes have successfully connected to the Internet and begin adding your wireless clients.
 Both of the set up processes are simple, intuitive and fast, so I have no complaints in this department, but, as you will see, the apps will offer a more limited configuration as opposed to what a web-based interface could accomplish.

-Some of the main features of the TP-Link Deco M5 are the Parental Controls (every family member can have its own personalized profile and you can automatically get monthly usage reports to your phone), the QoS, the Guest Network, Port Forwarding, VPN Pass-through, Address Reservation, support for IFTTT, Access Point Mode, IPv6 and the Antivirus, which is provided by TrendMicro and will remain fully functional for three years (it has the role of protecting your network from any type of external attacks, it puts infected devices into quarantine and it blocks any malicious websites).
-The main features of the Google WiFi are the Priority Device, the Guest and Family WiFi, Port Forwarding, UPnP, DHCP IP reservations, IPv6 support and Home Control, but it left behind the VPN pass-through
+Some of the main features of the TP-Link Deco M5 are the Parental Controls (every family member can have its own personalized profile and you can automatically get monthly usage reports to your phone), the QoS, the Guest Network, Port Forwarding, VPN Pass-through, Address Reservation, support for IFTTT, Access Point Mode, Blacklist, WPS, IPv6 and the Antivirus, which is provided by TrendMicro and will remain fully functional for three years (it has the role of protecting your network from any type of external attacks, it puts infected devices into quarantine and it blocks any malicious websites).
+The main features of the Google WiFi are the Priority Device, the Guest and Family WiFi, Port Forwarding, Port management, UPnP, DHCP IP reservations, IPv6 support and Home Control, but it left behind the VPN pass-through

 or IPv6 support.